pnomnom-web/FalafelAI/README.md

 1. Execute `python .\flaskr\app.py`
 2. Go to http://localhost:5000
 3. Yipee

 **You will need to manually close the project and rerun it again to have changes take place.
-I'll try to find a way to streamline the process so it changes
+I'll try to find a way to streamline the process so it changes when you save a file**

 **Layout may be subject to change as there could be more python files**